Lufthansa: 1970s–1980s: The wide-body era

 The wide-body era for Lufthansa started with a Boeing 747 flight on 26 April 1970.
-It was followed by the introduction of the DC-10-30 on 12 November 1973, and the first Airbus A300 in 1976.
-In 1979 Lufthansa and Swissair became launch customers for the Airbus A310 with an order for twenty-five aircraft.
+It was followed by the introduction of the DC-10-30 on 14 January 1974, and the first Airbus A300 in 1976.
+In 1979, Lufthansa and Swissair became launch customers for the Airbus A310 with an order for 25 aircraft.

-The company's fleet modernization programme for the 1990s began on 29 June 1985, with an order for fifteen Airbus A320s and seven Airbus A300-600s.
+The company's fleet modernisation programme for the 1990s began on 29 June 1985, with an order for fifteen Airbus A320s and seven Airbus A300-600s.
 Ten Boeing 737-300s were ordered a few days later.
 All were delivered between 1987 and 1992.
 Lufthansa also bought Airbus A321, Airbus A340, and Boeing 747-400 aircraft.

-In 1987 Lufthansa, together with Air France, Iberia, and Scandinavian Airlines, founded Amadeus, an IT company (also known as a GDS) that would enable travel agencies to sell the founders and other airlines' products from a single system.
+In 1987, Lufthansa, together with Air France, Iberia, and Scandinavian Airlines, founded Amadeus, an IT company (also known as a GDS) that would enable travel agencies to sell the founders and other airlines' products from a single system.

 Lufthansa adopted a new corporate identity in 1988.
 The fleet was given a new livery, while cabins, city offices, and airport lounges were redesigned.

 1990s–2000s: Further expansion

+Following German reunification on 3 October 1990, Lufthansa swiftly reintegrated Berlin into its network, marking the city's return as a key destination within 25 days.

+The mid-1990s saw a period of strategic restructuring for Lufthansa.
+This involved the establishment of independent operating companies within the Lufthansa Group, specializing in areas like maintenance (Lufthansa Technik), cargo (Lufthansa Cargo), and information technology (Lufthansa Systems).
+Over time, the group further expanded through the addition of LSG Sky Chefs (catering), Condor (leisure travel), and Lufthansa CityLine (regional operations).

-On 28 October 1990, 25 days after reunification, Berlin became a Lufthansa destination again.
-On 18 May 1997, Lufthansa, Air Canada, Scandinavian Airlines, Thai Airways International, and United Airlines formed Star Alliance, the world's first multilateral airline alliance.
+Lufthansa joined Air Canada, Scandinavian Airlines, Thai Airways International, and United Airlines to form Star Alliance on 14 May 1997, the world's first multilateral airline alliance.

-At the beginning of 1995, Lufthansa made some structural changes aimed at creating independent operating companies of the aviation group, such as Lufthansa Technik, Lufthansa Cargo and Lufthansa Systems.
-Three new companies who joined later in the Lufthansa Group were LSG Sky Chefs, Condor and Lufthansa CityLine.

-In 1999, Lufthansa participated in the German Business Foundation initiative addressing class action lawsuits against German companies for World War II-era misdeeds, including the use of forced labor, by reportedly paying tens of millions German marks.
-The same year, Lufthansa commissioned the scholar Lutz Budrass to investigate the use of forced labor by its predecessor company, Deutsche Luft Hansa, during World War II; it declined to publish Dr. Budrass's resulting study for more than a decade.

-In 2000, Air One became a Lufthansa partner airline and nearly all Air One flights were code-shared with Lufthansa until Alitalia purchased Air One.
-Lufthansa has a good track record for posting profits, even in 2001, after 9/11, the airline suffered a significant loss in profits but still managed to stay 'in the black'.
-While many other airlines announced layoffs (typically 20% of their workforce), Lufthansa retained its current workforce.

-On 6 December 2001, Lufthansa announced an order for 15 Airbus A380 superjumbos with 10 more options, which was confirmed on 20 December.
-The A380 fleet would be used for long-haul flights from Frankfurt exclusively.

-In June 2003, Lufthansa opened Terminal 2 at Munich's Franz Josef Strauß Airport to relieve its main hub, Frankfurt, which was suffering from capacity constraints.
-It is one of the first terminals in Europe partially owned by an airline.